How to Block a Website in 2024

 3. Configure the extension to block the desired websites.

-To block websites at the network level, you can use various methods depending on your operating system and router model and, important to remember, you may want to consider asking the help of an IT or tech support for this.
+To block websites at the network level, you can use various methods depending on your operating system and router model and, important to remember, you may want to consider asking the help of an IT or tech support for this if you are not comfortable or familiar with changing these settings.
 Here are some steps to follow:

 Windows